-A slide background lives behind body text, charts, and bullet lists for ten to twenty minutes per audience.
-It cannot be loud and it cannot be the default Keynote gradient.
+A slide background sits behind body text, charts, and bullet lists for ten to twenty minutes per audience.
+It cannot be loud, and it cannot be the default Keynote gradient.
 The ten prompts below produce backgrounds calm enough for 24pt body text and distinct enough that the deck reads as deliberately designed instead of theme-templated.

 What a high-quality slide background prompt needs